ndeimler99/cereTARPON/README.md

 ## Pre-process Files Subworkflow

-Currently --input must be a single file.
-If it is not a ubam file, it will be converted from fastq format to ubam by picard.
-In the future, as this pipeline expands, files will additionally be demultiplexed at this step
+Currently --input must be a single file or a directory of files.
+If a directory is provided, samples will be treated as demultiplex if the --dmultiplexed variable is set to true.
+If not, the files will be treated as if they belong to the same sample and combined.

 ## Telomere Analysis Subworkflow